garrandall/popular-music-data/tracks/every-woman-in-the-world-air-supply.md

 No love around me, when suddenly you found me, oh

-Girl you're ev'ry woman in the world to me
+Girl you're every woman in the world to me
 You're my fantasy, you're my reality
-Girl you're ev'ry woman in the world to me
+Girl you're every woman in the world to me
 You're ev'rything I need
 You're ev'rything to me, oh girl